ttu/office-slack-bot/README.md

 configuration.js containts tokens, passwords, locations, sensors etc. Some of these can be given also as environment variables

+If `allowGuestsToUse` is set to _false_, then restricted users will get an error messages when trying to send messages to the bot.

 configuration.js:
 ```js
 'use strict';